BPRC-CGR/IMGT_scrape/README.md

 ## Overview

 This script automates scraping of immunogenetics (IG) and T-cell receptor (TCR) VDJ segment sequences from the International ImMunoGeneTics Information System (IMGT) for specified species.
 Which is specified in the **--help**.
 It supports fetching sequences in various open reading frame (ORF) analysis types and consolidates them into a single sequence library.
 Additionally, it offers a cleanup **--cleanup** function to remove the individual fasta files by deleting downloaded, these after processing.
+Lastly it will automatically generate a html file containing the scrape information.
+This is located in the `source/html` directory.
+All the needed `templates` and `css` are stored in there as well.
+This part is still in bete and requires the `VScode Live Server` to run properly.

 ## Features